oatmealandcoffee/CSCI15P3/readme.md

 	* All pages
 		* Input validation
 	X Update design to be DRY (esp.
 NavBar)
+	* Packages to install
+		* "badcow/lorem-ipsum": "dev-master",
+    	* "nubs/random-name-generator": "dev-master",
+    	* "fzaninotto/company-name-generator": "dev-master"

 ## Bugs
-* [0107001] URIs are not resolving on the production server
+	X [0107001] URIs are not resolving on the production server

 # Change History